 Years of Experience

-When it comes to location, the highest average paycheck ($13.90 per hour) can be spotted in Nashville, Tenn.; Woburn, Mass. (around $13.00), Lexington, Ky. ($11.88), and Cincinnati, Ohio (approximately $10.24) are the next top-paying cities.
-Orlando, Fla. is near the bottom for pay at $9.86.
-By state, the highest pay levels are found in Minnesota, where the average Valvoline Instant Oil Change employee makes around $11.20 per hour.
+When it comes to location, the highest average paycheck ($13.90 per hour) can be spotted in Nashville, Tenn.; Woburn, Mass. (about $13.00), Lexington, Ky. (approximately $11.88), and Cincinnati, Ohio ($10.24) are the next top-paying cities.
+On the lower end is Orlando, Fla. at approximately $9.86.
+By state, the highest pay levels are found in Minnesota, where the average Valvoline Instant Oil Change employee makes $11.20 per hour.

 Certifications and Degrees

 The highest-paying skill to have in this role seems to be People Management; employees claiming this as part of the toolbox earn a median of $14.00 per hour.
-A garden variety skill at Valvoline Instant Oil Change is Customer Service; the greater part of Valvoline Instant Oil Change's people use it regularly.
-Maintenance, Troubleshooting, and Sales round out the set of key employee skills.
+A relatively widespread skill at Valvoline Instant Oil Change is Maintenance; a majority of employees use it for work.
+Employees also tend to know Customer Service, Troubleshooting, and Sales.

 Benefits and Perks